intermine/intermine-ws-python/README.md

-This branch is not used to deploy docs but is left here for historical reasons to preserve the old doc history.
+This branch is a manual copy of the generated docs from `/docs/build/html` in the main branch.
+Update manually as/when needed.